UMBCLU at SemEval-2024 Task 1A and 1C: Semantic Textual Relatedness with and without machine translation: Experimental Setup

 \subsection{HyperParameters}

-To train our model, we have used AdamW \citep{loshchilov2017decoupled} optimizer with a learning rate of 1e-5 and weight decay of 0.01.
+We train our models using AdamW \citep{loshchilov2017decoupled} optimizer with a learning rate of 1e-5 and weight decay of 0.01.
 We use an effective batch size of 32 (batch size 16 with 2 steps of gradient accumulation) (for TransSem) and a batch size of 16 (for FineSem).

-We train our model infinitely with an early stopping patience of 10 on the validation Spearman Correlation score.
+We train our \textit{transem} model infinitely with an early stopping patience of 10 on the validation Spearman Correlation score.
+We train the \textit{finesem} model for 10 epochs (2 epochs for the model trained on the translated and augmented model) and checkpoint the models at the end of every epoch.
+We evaluate the dev sets for each language against these 10 checkpoints.
+We evaluate the corresponding test data using the checkpoint which provides the best performance on the dev data for a language.